-I’m the Founder and CEO of KindredBio (NASDAQ:KIN), a biotech company that develops therapeutics for pets.
+I’m the Founder and CEO of Infinita Life Science, a biotech focused on curing aging.
+Previously, I was Founder and CEO of KindredBio (NASDAQ:KIN), a biotech company that develops therapeutics for pets, which was acquired by Elanco.
 Previously, I was the CEO of the first U.S. nonprofit drug development company, Institute for OneWorld Health, CEO of Oxigene (NASDAQ:OXGN), and Head of Global Development for Elan.
 Before that, I held various clinical roles at Genentech, including Head of Clinical Research for the Biotherapeutics Unit, overseeing approximately half of products at Genentech.
 I am also an Associate Professor at UCSF School of Medicine, where I teach drug development to students, fellows, and junior faculty.

 I am a physician by training (Harvard Medical School, Barnes Hospital), and a lawyer by training as well (albeit in British law, at Oxford, under a Rhodes Scholarship).
 In 2006, BusinessWeek named me as one of 99 youngest public company CEOs in the United States.